Geography (GPHY)

 (R-9) Offered every term.
 Graduate standing and consent of instructor.
 Extended classroom experience which provides practical application of classroom learning during placements off campus.
 Level: Graduate

-Offered every term.
-Graduate standing in Geography and Consent of Advisor.
+(R-10) Offered every term.
+Requires graduate standing in Geography and consent of advisor.
+Preparation of a master's thesis or professional paper.
 Level: Graduate